SAM1050 / SAM1050E

 The student:

-• demonstrates the ability to understand and analyze social movements, in writing and orally
+• demonstrate the ability to understand and analyze social movements, in writing and orally.

-• exhibits proficiency in presenting and analyzing digital sources for scientific studies and research
+• exhibit proficiency in presenting and analyzing digital sources for scientific studies and research.

-• reflects on religious hospitality and political tolerance as civil virtues
+• reflect on religious hospitality and political tolerance as civil virtues.

 .